7kayoh/Lydie/README.md

 Version 1.0

 ## What is this?
-This is the first iteration of the Lydie component library.
+This is the first iteration of the FrappéUI component library.
 Named after Lydie Malen from Atelier because she has a unique sense of art, so do we when we are creating Lydie.

 Created 2-3 years ago, it was originally used for building the interface of Frappé's future games and toolkits.
 Powered by Fusion and FusionRouter, it is a powerful component library with features such as hot theme switching.